Getting a REST API Key

 - Copy the key immediately - it won’t be shown again!

-Include your API key in theAuthorization header of every request using the Bearer token format:
+Include your REST API key in theAuthorization header of every request using the Bearer token format:

 Example Request